-96 Amusing Things You May Not Know About the Queen to Mark Her 96th Birthday
+96 Things You May Not Know About Queen Elizabeth II

 Queen Elizabeth II attends her Garden Party at Buckingham Palace, July 11, 2006.
 Photo: Pool/Anwar Hussein Collection/Getty Images